TripSit/website/README.md

 1) Create codespace from the repo
 2) Run `npm install` to makes sure it installed properly ig, this was an issue when i tried, ill loop back eventually
-3) Run `npm run .dev` to start the development server.
+3) Run `npm run .dev`if linux user or 'dev' if windows user to start the development server.
 4) Github will pop up with a thing you can click to be taken to the live site where you can see your changes.
 5) Develop and commit as normal, your changes should be refreshed automatically.